Zanderskier/discord-movie-poller/README.md

 # 🔐 Safety & Notes

-- The movie `"What is a Woman"` is hardcoded to be excluded
 - Poster downloading is currently **disabled** (can be re-enabled)
 - Compatible with `n8n` + Docker setups with volume mounts